Envek/rubyconfau-threads-callbacks/slides.md

 <!--
 And internally executing a block is very much the same as calling method: CRuby needs to create a special C data structure, push it to the stack along with parameters, if any, move code sequence pointer there.
 A lot.

-I won't deep dive into internals today, instead I would recommend you to read awesome book called “Ruby Under a Microscope” – it is really enlightening reading, if you are familiar with how computers work on a low level.
+I won't deep dive into internals today, instead I would recommend you to read awesome book called “Ruby Under a Microscope” – it is really enlightening reading if you are familiar with how computers work on a low level.
 -->

 ---